 PowerPoint add-ins help in adding new capabilities that can polish your presentation in many ways.
 But when the time comes to uninstall these add-ins for whatsoever reason, you might be surprised to find their menu customizations, such as buttons that represent add-in features still exist!
 Click those menu extensions and nothing may happen, but these menu options are still there!

-In another scenario, you may have customized your PowerPoint menus and toolbars to a large extent, and may now want to restore everything to a pristine state, almost like how the interface looked when you first installed PowerPoint.
+In another scenario, you may have customized your PowerPoint menus and toolbars to a large extent.
+Now, you want to restore everything to a pristine state, almost like how the interface looked when you first installed PowerPoint.

 In either case, it is possible to lose all these customizations.
 The key to this solution lies in PCB files.
 So what's a PCB file?
 Let's learn more.

 A PCB file is a PowerPoint Settings file where PowerPoint stores every customization you make within the program interface.
-This includes moving toolbars, the appearance of new add-in menus and toolbars, customizing presentations, etc.
+These customizations include the appearance of new add-in menus and toolbars.

-Whenever PowerPoint 2013 launches, it looks for this PCB file within a typical location in Windows 7 and 8:
+Whenever PowerPoint launches, it looks for this PCB file within a typical location:

 If no PCB file is found, PowerPoint creates a new one!
-In other words, PowerPoint restores all default.
+In other words, PowerPoint restores all defaults.
 Therefore, this creation of a new PCB file can be put to advantage.
-So to counter this issue, we need to rename or delete the errant PCB file.
+First, we need to rename or delete the errant PCB file.
 Follow these steps to do so:

 - Substitute <UserName> with the user name set for your computer.

-- Within this folder, you will find at least one PCB file, as shown in Figure 1 below.
-If you see more than one PCB file here, that means you have multiple versions of Microsoft Office installed on your system.
-Refer to Figure 1, again and you will see that we have another file called PPT14.pcb.
-If you also have this file, please leave that untouched since that pertains to PowerPoint 2010, an older version.
-The file you need for PowerPoint 2013 will be named PPT15.pcb or similar.
+- Within this folder, you will find a PCB file, as shown in Figure 1 below.
+You may see more than one PCB file here, and this happens if you have multiple versions of Microsoft Office installed on your system.
+For PowerPoint 2016, the file you need will be named PPT16.pcb or similar.